Astrospence/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    - A token can be used as a unique identifier for authentication.
+It can also be saved in local storage to be used for authorized api calls and verification for the duration of the user's interaction with the website as a logged in user.

 2. What steps can you take in your web apps to keep your data secure?
+    - I can make sure not to let sensitive data be leaked or unnecessarily saved, and I can build the dom to follow strict routes that follow authentication.

 3. Describe how web servers work.
+    - They respond to HTTP requests by sending requested data back to the client, updating or changing existing data and giving a response, or refusing to respond if the request is not correct or authorized.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    -   C - Create - The POST method is used here to create data on a server.
+        R - Read - The GET method is used here to ask for data from the server.
+        U - Update - The PUT method is used here to update specific parts of data that already  exists on the server.
+        D - Delete - The DELETE method is used here to remove specific data from the server.